OctoHubOSS/.github/profile/README.md

 # Welcome to Octoflow

+The perfect GitHub tool for developers, stay in control of all your activities and never miss another pesky flow!

 Octoflow is your go-to solution for integrating GitHub event notifications with Discord.
 Stay updated with real-time notifications about your GitHub repositories directly in your Discord server.
 Whether it's commits, pull requests, issues, or deployments, Octoflow ensures your team is always in the loop.

 ## About Octoflow